memfault/interrupt/_posts/2020-06-23-device-firmware-update-cookbook.md

 3. The address of the start of your vector table.

 > Note: A "magic" value is typically a constant which is used to identify a file
 > format or data structure.
-In this case every image should have the 0xcafe
+In this case, every image should have the 0xcafe
 > bytes in its first two bytes.
 If the bytes are not there, the image is not
 > valid!